 We are a "foreign private issuer" under applicable U.S. federal securities laws.
 As a result, we are permitted to follow certain corporate governance rules that conform to Bermuda requirements in lieu of certain NYSE corporate governance rules.
 The Company Bye-laws do not require shareholder approval for the issuance of authorized but unissued shares, including (i) in connection with the acquisition of shares, stock or assets of another company; (ii) when it would result in a change of control; (iii) when a share option or purchase plan is to be established or materially amended or other equity compensation arrangement made or materially amended, pursuant to which shares may be acquired by officers, directors, employees, or consultants; or (iv) in connection with certain private placements.
 To this extent, our practice varies from the requirements of the corporate governance standards of NYSE, which generally requires an issuer to obtain shareholder approval for the issuance of securities in connection with such events.
 While we do not currently intend to rely on any other home country accommodations, for so long as we qualify as a foreign private issuer, we may take advantage of them.
-In addition, unlike the corporate governance requirements of the NYSE, our "home country" corporate governance practices do not require us to (i) have a board that is composed of a majority of "independent directors" as defined under the rules of the NYSE; (ii) have a compensation committee that is composed entirely of independent directors as defined under the rules of the NYSE.
+In addition, unlike the corporate governance requirements of the NYSE, our "home country" corporate governance practices do not require us to (i) have a board that is composed of a majority of "independent directors" as defined under the rules of the NYSE; (ii) have a compensation committee that is composed entirely of independent directors; and (iii) have a nominating and corporate governance committee that is composed entirely of independent directors.
+Currently, our Board is not composed of a majority of independent directors as defined under the rules of the NYSE.
 Our Board expects to return to a majority of independent directors in the future.
 For as long as we qualify as a foreign private issuer, we may take advantage of these exemptions.